Date updated: 21 July 2024 | by Sybil Mayard

 Most website builders provide an SSL certificate for free, so you would not normally have to worry about this.
 However, if you are using WordPress or another content management system that does not provide one, you can obtain a free SSL certificate from Let's Encrypt or purchase one from your domain provider.

-Additional tasks for WordPress users: make sure to update your plugins, themes and core WordPress files often (I recommend checking once a week).
+Make sure to update your plugins, themes and core WordPress files often (we recommend checking once a week).
 Updating your WordPress site helps to keep it protected against security threats and vulnerabilities.
+Read our handy guide on how to update your WordPress website the right way.

 There are many resources available online to help you stay up to date with the latest cyber security issues and tools to reduce your cyber risk.
 Here are a few to get you started: